 Kumari, the living virgin goddess has been worshipped in Nepal from ancient times.
 She used to be the tutelary deity in the Malla Era.
 The Shah who conquered Malla too kept the tradition of Kumari.
 Kumari is the human form of Goddess Taleju, the aspect of Shakti for power and protection.

-The goddess Taleju is considered as the chief patron of the country and worshipped in the form of Shri Yantra, she was brought first to Bhaktapur in Kathmandu valley and installed there by then the King Hari Singh Dev who was driven from Simraongadh by the Sultan Gayasudin Tugalak Shah in early 14th century.
-However, it has been said the cult of Taleju was in practiced in Bhaktapur prior to King Hari Singh Dev.
+The goddess Taleju is considered the chief patron of the country and worshipped in the form of Shri Yantra, she was brought first to Bhaktapur in Kathmandu valley and installed there by then the King Hari Singh Dev who was driven from Simraongadh by the Sultan Gayasudin Tugalak Shah in early 14th century.
+However, it has been said the cult of Taleju was practiced in Bhaktapur before King Hari Singh Dev.

 There was only one Malla kingdom in the Kathmandu valley ruled from Bhaktapur in the early days.
-In the fifteen century, during the reign of the king Yaksha Malla, he divided his kingdom to his sons and within the span of hundred years they became totally separate kingdoms.
+In the fifteenth century, during the reign of King Yaksha Malla, he divided his kingdom to his sons and within the span of hundred years, they became totally separate kingdoms.
 Then, the temples of Talejus’ were built in Kathmandu and Patan as well.

-The Kumari Jatra (Festival) is celebrated every year in the month of September.
+The Kumari Jatra (Festival) is celebrated every year in September.